Length 5.4 km (3.4 miles), terrain: flat (100 meters gain)

 Manchester City Centre definitely sends visitors a mixed message.
 Around the city centre, you'll see quite a few abandoned Victorian-Era factories, with their blackened brick facades and broken windows.
 But many neighborhoods are also making a spectacular comeback, with gleaming new buildings shoulder to shoulder with re-purposed factories along newly opened riverside walkways.
 There is some major rejuvenation going on in this proud industrial area, home to the industrial revolution.

-This route explores some of this fascinating mix, heading through the heart of the city and along some restored canals and riverfront along the western edge of the town center.
+This running route explores some of this fascinating mix, heading through the heart of the city and along some restored canals and riverfront along the western edge of the town center.

 |Fountain gargoyle in Albert Square, photo by Phil King|